Revival of the Deceased and the Walk-In Reincarnation Case of Sobha Ram | Jasbir Jat

 Members of the Tyagi family then traveled to Rasulpur to meet Jasbir.
 When Jasbir saw Shankar Lal Tyagi approaching, he stated, “My father has come.
 He is from Vehedi.”
 (5) Jasbir then ran into the house and requested that a Brahmin meal be prepared for his father.

 Recall that Shankar was indeed the father of Sobha.
-Jasbir related the story of dying after he fell from a chariot when returning from a wedding.
+Jasbir related to Shankar the story of dying after he fell from a chariot when returning from a wedding.
 He added that on this trip, when he went into a house to borrow a cot for the wedding party, a dog bit him.
 Shankar, Sobha’s father, confirmed that this was true; Sobha was indeed bitten by a dog on the wedding trip, as described by Jasbir.

 When he saw Ravi Dutt Sukla, the husband of Srimati Shyamo, Jasbir correctly identified Ravi’s relationship to Sobha.
 When Santoshi Tyagi approached, Jasbir identified him as his uncle, which was the correct relationship between Santoshi and Sobha.